 - Mafia had a 3-stage wanted meter.
 For traffic violations, the cops would try to ticket you.
 For major crimes (fleeing from the police, general mayhem) the cops would try to arrest you.
 For assault/murder (killing civilians, killing cops, firing a gun) the cops would try to shoot you to death.
 It also worked so that only the cop seeing you commit the crime would follow you, if either a beat cop or in a car.
-If you commited a crime in a car and exited it (or the opposite) without the cop seeing you, the police would get confused and you and you could escape.
-For major crimes like arrested or firing, they would often try to get to a gamewell that made the whole force go after you (otherwise it was just nearby policemen), which would down as you laid low.
+If you commited a crime in a car and exited it (or the opposite) without the cop seeing you, the police would get confused and you could escape.
+For major crimes like resisting arrest or firing on cops, they would often try to get to a gamewell that made the whole force go after you (otherwise it was just nearby policemen), which would die down as you laid low.

-- Scarface: The World is Yours has a similar wanted meter; there is a cop detection meter which at half point alerted a cop over and firing a gun will force you to shimmy out of the area before it fills up and Tony's career as a criminal comes to an end.
+- Scarface: The World is Yours has a similar wanted meter; there is a cop detection meter which at the halfway point alerted a cop over, and firing a gun will force you to shimmy out of the area before it fills up and Tony's career as a criminal comes to an end.
 Raising the cop meter too high makes it impossible to launder any cash from the banks.
-But what you should be careful of is the Gang heat meter which is gained from killing gangsters (doesn't attract much heat and killing areas filled with gang members) and drug dealers (heavily discouraged).
+But what you should be careful of is the Gang heat meter, which is gained from killing gangsters (doesn't attract much heat and killing areas filled with gang members) and drug dealers (heavily discouraged).
 Getting that too high will have gang members attacking you and cutting to your profits.
-Most of the time you will be dealing with the gang heat meter rather then the Cop Heat meter as it costs more to stop the gang members then the fuzz.
+Most of the time you will be dealing with the gang heat meter rather then the Cop Heat meter, as it costs more to stop the gang members than the fuzz.

 - The Godfather does something very similar to Scarface, with separate heat meters for the police and for gangs.
 The cop meter doesn't come into play much and isn't much of a nuisance unless you rob a bank.
 The gang meter, on the other hand, is split up in 4 meters specific to each non-Corleone crime family and takes a very long time to cool down.
 Kill too many gangsters of one particular family in too short a time frame and it starts a gang war with that family, which leads to enemy hit squads spawning all over the place and Corleone businesses being bombed, costing you money.
 Ending the war and resetting the meter for that gang requires bombing one of their businesses or bribing an FBI agent.